Overwatch: 2023 Parent Guide

 Conclusion

-Due to the fact that players need to communicate with strangers in order to be successful in the game, we do not recommend it for students.
-When students wear headsets while gaming it's nearly impossible for parents to monitor them - even if they're in the same room.
+Due to the fact that players need to communicate with strangers in order to be successful playing Overwatch 2, we do not recommend that students play without supervision.
+When students wear headsets while gaming it's nearly impossible for parents to monitor them - even if they're in the same room, so parents may want to consider having teens play the game without headsets.
 While Overwatch's animation style is bright and cartoonish like Fortnite, that doesn't mean it is safe for students.
 We recommend that parents always monitor their kids during game time and keep an eye out for any warning signs that they are becoming addicted to gaming.